2024 Bowman Draft Baseball Returns!

 1952 Bowman U.S. Presidents #1 Washington Takes Command

 For as long as there have been cards, The Hobby has been driven by personalities.
-It’s no surprise then, that some of the most famous people in the history of America, its 46 Presidents, occupy their own place in the world of card collecting.
+Unsurprisingly, some of the most famous people in the history of America, its 46 Presidents, occupy their own place in the world of card collecting.

 Presidents have been present in The Hobby since its 19th-century beginnings.
 For history buffs who are drawn to collecting cards, it’s a natural fit.
-After all, even though the story of the presidency is still less than 250 years old, there are only 46 people to chase.
+After all, even though the story of the presidency is still less than 250 years old, there are only 45 people to chase.
 Collecting these historical figures is a fun chase and a great way to capture American history.
+Below, we look at some of the cards and sets that feature our commanders-in-chief through the years.

 Early Tobacco Cards of Presidents